evo-design/evo/semantic_mining/README.md

 ## Related Documentation

 For more comprehensive documentation, please refer to:
-- The main repository README for setting up generation with Evo
+- The [Main Repository README](https://github.com/evo-design/evo/blob/main/README.md) for setting up generation with Evo